-The common supposition that the testimony is a means to convey facts to judges has led many to assume that when a legal regime sets restrictions on the applicability of testimony, the purpose of these restrictions is to detect potential liars, allowing only the most reliable witnesses to testify.
-Such explanations, referred to in the legal jargon as probative explanations, are also common with respect to some of the tannaitic rules of testimony.
-But probative logic works very poorly as an explanation to many other tannic rules and their complex details.
-In light of this, scholars of Halakha are reluctant to argue that the purpose of these rules is to assert the credibility of the testimony.
-But what could be their alternative purpose?
-In the absence of probative justification, they have often been described as arbitrary and purposeless.
-In fact, scholars aim to offer second-order explanations, explaining why did the Tanna’im impose arbitrary requirements for the validity of testimony, rather than explain the rules of testimony in themselves.
+The common supposition that testimony is a means to convey facts to judges has led many scholars to assume that, when a legal regime imposes restrictions on the applicability of testimony, the purpose of these restrictions must be to detect potential liars, allowing only the most reliable witnesses to testify.
+These probative explanations, as they are referred to in the legal literature, are also commonly invoked with respect to some of the tannaitic rules of testimony.
+However, probative logic works very poorly as an explanation for many other tannaitic rules and their complex details.
+In light of this, scholars of halakha have been reluctant to argue that the purpose of these rules is to assert the credibility of the testimony.
+What, then, could be their alternative purpose?
+In the absence of a probative justification, they have often been described as arbitrary and purposeless.
+Indeed, some scholars have tried to offer second-order explanations, speculating about the reasons the Tanna’im may have had for imposing ostensibly arbitrary requirements for the validity of testimony, rather than explaining the rules of testimony themselves.

-Two central explanations have been offered for the supposedly arbitrary nature of tannaitic rules of testimony, and I call them "the ideological explanation" and "the religious explanation".
-The ideological explanation assumes that the design of tannaitic rules of testimony is guided by the profound reluctance of the rabbis to perform the death penalty.
-According to this explanation, the rabbis intentionally sought to castigate their criminal proceeding in order to avoid at all costs a conviction that would result in the need to carry out the actual death penalty.
-Presumably, certain tannaitic restrictions on valid testimony are arbitrary because they are not intended to achieve any positive purpose; they have only a negative goal, to impose a procedural burden that will de-facto prevent convictions.
+Two central explanations have been offered for the supposedly arbitrary nature of the tannaitic rules of testimony, which I call “the ideological explanation” and “the religious explanation,” respectively.
+The ideological explanation presumes that the formulation of the tannaitic rules of testimony was guided by the rabbis’ profound reluctance to carry out the death penalty.
+According to this explanation, the rabbis intentionally sought to neuter their criminal proceedings, in order to ensure they avoid any conviction that would result in the need to administer the death penalty.
+On this view, certain tannaitic restrictions on valid testimony are arbitrary; they are not intended to achieve any positive purpose.
+Their only goal is a negative one – namely, to impose a procedural burden that will prevent convictions de facto.

-While the ideological explanation attributes the design of enigmatic rules to human planning – informed by the will to thwart conviction – those who hold the religious explanation believe that the unintelligible dimension of these rules indicates the existence of divine purpose.
-According to this explanation, the incomprehensible foundations of these rules have mystical, spiritual purposes, which are centered on the religious relationship between God and his people.
-In other words, this explanation ascribes the supposedly arbitrary nature of the tannaitic rules of testimony to the limited attainment of humans, and transfers the discussion of the purpose of these rules from the legal - civil sphere to the religious sphere.
+While the ideological explanation attributes the design of enigmatic rules to human planning – motivated by a desire to avoid conviction – those who proffer the religious explanation believe that the unintelligible dimension of these rules indicates the existence of a divine purpose.
+According to this explanation, the incomprehensible foundations of these rules have mystical, spiritual purposes, which are centered on the religious relationship between God and His people.
+In other words, this explanation attributes the ostensible arbitrariness of the tannaitic rules of testimony to the limitations of human comprehension, and transfers the discussion of the purpose of these rules from the legal - civil sphere to the religious sphere.